TremeschinArchive/ModularMusicVisualizer/README.md

 I did get a few OpenGL errors when doing this as I was using a mac VM with the scripts of this repo: https://github.com/foxlet/macOS-Simple-KVM

-**Disclaimer:** I just installed the system for testing my code, I won't use any products I don't own there, I just want to support many platforms but I both don't have and don't know someone that owns a proper macbook.
+**Disclaimer:** I just installed the system for testing my code, I won't use any products I don't own there, I just want to support many platforms as possible.
 This was the cheap and dirty sollution of it I was sure I'd get a few errors there, but most stuff went fine.

 Feedback wanted on native macOS, this is as far as I can help you for now.
+I can say one friend of mine could run and it worked, however he had to downgrade to Python 3.8 under homebrew.

 See after Windows section for info on configuring your own stuff or click [HERE](#editing-configs)